 There's going to be certain critical points where your perception and reality cross, and you have be cognizant enough to grab a hold of those points and use them as your reference.
 But how can you do that if your sense of perception is so far gone?

 Are you wondering why can't you find the information that's relevant to what you're pursuing?
 Well, your eyes and ears register new information based on previous intake, so if you haven't taken in anything of importance previously, how do you expect to see more of it now?
 It's kind of like an anti-conditioning that makes you ignore the obvious.
 I say "anti-conditioning" because "conditioning" implies that there's a tailored impulse to something prevalent in your mind.
 This is the opposite, where your mind is lacking the relevant impulse to begin with, and so no progress can be made.

-Can you be like Sherlock Holmes about the truth by looking at all the obvious details that give you the real meaning of what’s going on?
-You could have 100 investigators look at a crime scene, yet come up with nothing.
-But when Sherlock Holmes steps in, he sees what everyone’s missing, and not by using a microscope or computer, but just with his eyes.
-So why isn’t anyone paying attention to what’s right in front of them?
-At best they acknowledge it only after you bring it up to them, but even then they can’t expand on it, or go any deeper on the subject.
+Can you be like Sherlock Holmes about the truth by looking at all the obvious details?
+You could have 100 investigators look at a crime scene, yet come up with nothing, but when Sherlock Holmes steps in, he sees what everyone's missing, and not by using a microscope or computer, but just with his eyes.
+So why isn't anyone paying attention to what's right in front of them?
+At best they acknowledge it only after you bring it up, but even then they can't expand on it.